 Sizing and height

 One of the most crucial factors to consider when looking for the perfect bed frame are the dimensions of the frame.
 Many brands sold in Australia are not actually made to Australian sizing.
 If this is the case, they may not fit your mattress properly.
 You can easily avoid this by checking the measurements of your mattress and the frame before purchase.

 If you have kids or issues getting in and out of bed, it’s also important to make sure your bed frame and mattress combined won’t be too high off the ground.

 Bed frames can be a pain to assemble, so opt for a base that can be easily put together (preferably with zero tools).
 If your bed frame has complicated instructions or hundreds of screws, it may be more stress than it’s worth!

 The Eva Timber Bed Frame has only four simple instructions and can be assembled (or disassembled) in under five minutes with no tools in sight!
 Plus, your bed frame will be delivered for free no matter where you are in Australia.

 Trial and return policy

 Many reputable brands offer bed frame trials from 30 - 120 days.
+We offer 365 days.
 This will allow you to sleep on your new bed frame in the comfort of your own home to make sure it’s right for you.
 Read the fine print beforehand though, as some companies may have conditions or charge for returns.

 If you’ve ever owned a squeaking bed base, you know how disruptive it can be when you're tossing and turning at night.
 Some bed frames like the Eva Timber Bed Frame are guaranteed squeak-free, so you can be sure you won’t run into this annoying issue down the track.